The course duration is 1 year Full Time and will cover the following units:

 - 20% workshop and laboratory experiments

 - 6% directed study and site visits

 Other 11.25 independent and unsupervised hours per week will be offered to contribute to the Total Learning (TL) hours as below.

 - 2.5 hours e-learning (11%).

-The course is assessed using 15 written assignments during the 2 years course.
+The course is assessed using written assignments.
 All the assignments are 100% assessed and marked internally by HCUC.
 One assignment is Pearson-set assignment but the remaining 14 assignments are HCUC set assignments.
 Assignments covered the theory and the practical elements of the assessment at the ratio 4:1.

 Please click here for the Course Handbook – containing full course details plus information on